bkamapantula/MPAttendance/README.md

 MPAttendance
 ============

 Tracking the attendance of Members of Indian Parliament.
+Demo is available at [http://opinionatedindian.org/MPAttendance/]

 *Data*
 ========